-Earlier this month, the UK Royal College of Emergency Medicine, RCEM, published new guidance on the use of ketamine for procedural sedation in children in the emergency department, superseding their 2016 guidelines.
+Earlier this month, the UK Royal College of Emergency Medicine, RCEM, published new guidance on using ketamine for procedural sedation in children in the emergency department, superseding their 2016 guidelines.
 Follow Kayla through her ED visit as she helps us explore the changes RCEM recommends.

 Does Kayla need procedural sedation?

-Paediatric Procedural Sedation (PPS) aims to alleviate the distress around painful procedures but should not be viewed as a substitute for good pain relief.
-Maximize analgesia and recruit any distraction devices to hand (iPads / parents / play specialists – these are a particularly excellent resource and should be utilized wherever possible).
+Paediatric Procedural Sedation (PPS) aims to alleviate the distress around painful procedures but should not be considered a substitute for good pain relief.
+Maximise analgesia and recruit any distraction devices to hand (iPads / parents/play specialists – these are a particularly excellent resource and should be used wherever possible).

 Is the wound suitable for ‘LAT gel’?
-This revolutionary gel which combines lignocaine, adrenaline and tetracaine can prevent many sedations when used correctly.
-It takes 30-60minutes to be fully effective after application so be sure to allow sufficient time.
-Even if the patient is progressing to procedural sedation this gel will help with local anaesthesia and analgesia.
+This revolutionary gel which combines Lignocaine, Adrenaline and Tetracaine, can prevent many sedations when used correctly.
+It takes 30-60 minutes to be fully effective after application, so allow sufficient time.
+Even if the patient progresses to procedural sedation, this gel will help with local anaesthesia and analgesia.

-You need to consider what you hope to achieve with sedation and what level of experience and resources are available currently in the department to aid in answering this question.
-The spectrum of use varies from diagnostic imaging, through minimally painful procedures (e.g. foreign body removal, vascular access), to painful procedures (e.g. fracture reduction, wound washout and closure).
-The choice of agent, therefore, will reflect the individual patient (anxiety, co-operative, parental preference), and the staff available at the time.
+It would be best to consider what you hope to achieve with sedation and what level of experience and resources are available currently in the department to answer this question.
+The spectrum of use varies from diagnostic imaging through minimally painful procedures (e.g. foreign body removal, vascular access) to painful procedures (e.g. fracture reduction, wound washout and closure).
+The choice of agent, therefore, will reflect the individual patient (anxiety, cooperative, parental preference) and the staff available at the time.

 Ketamine is an NMDA receptor antagonist.
 It is a dissociative anaesthetic and potent analgesic and amnesic.
-Rather than the typical ‘sleep‘ which results after administration of other anaesthetic agents, ketamine induces a trance-like state, oftentimes with the patient’s eyes open but ‘nobody home‘ (it is important to warn parents beforehand about this as it can be quite scary if unexpected).
-Some of the many benefits of ketamine are that airway reflexes are maintained, while is augmented heart rate and blood pressure (for the most part – in the compromised circulation bradycardia and hypotension can occur).
+Rather than the typical ‘sleep‘ which results after administration of other anaesthetic agents, ketamine induces a trance-like state, often with the patient’s eyes open but ‘nobody home‘ (it is essential to warn parents about this as it can be pretty scary if unexpected).
+Some of the many benefits of ketamine are that airway reflexes are maintained, while it is augmented heart rate and blood pressure (for the most part – in the compromised circulation, bradycardia and hypotension can occur).

 The pre-sedation assessment

-You then examine Kayla, ensuring you conduct as cardiorespiratory exam and an assessment of her airway anatomy, including ASA grade.
-You need to assure yourself that no contraindications exist.
+You then examine her, ensuring you conduct as cardiorespiratory exam and an assessment of her airway anatomy, including ASA grade.
+You need to assure yourself that no contraindications exist

-RCEM’s 2020 guidance is very specific about the need for conducting a thorough pre-sedation assessment, including assessing ASA grade, all of which should be thoroughly documented for clinical auditing and safety purposes.
+RCEM’s 2020 guidance is very specific about conducting a thorough pre-sedation assessment, including assessing ASA grade, which should be thoroughly documented for clinical auditing and safety purposes.
 An example proforma template is provided at the end of their guideline.
 This contrasts with the 2016 guideline, which included a list of contraindications, but did not require documentation of ASA grade.

 It’s time to consent Kayla and her mum for the procedure.
-You remember that ketamine is considered safer than other hypnotic drugs such as Propofol but need to remind yourself of the specifics, and the side-effect profile prior to consenting.
+You remember that ketamine is considered safer than other hypnotic drugs such as propofol but need to remind yourself of the specifics and the side-effect profile before consenting.

 How safe is ketamine?

 Does ketamine have side effects?
-Yes, but of all sedation agents studied by Bhatt et al in 2017 (6,760 patients across 5 sites in Canada), ketamine came out on top.
+Yes, but of all sedation agents studied by Bhatt et al. in 2017 (6,760 patients across five sites in Canada), ketamine came out on top.
 This looked at ketamine/propofol, ketamine/fentanyl, propofol alone and ketamine alone.
 There were 831 adverse events across all agents (11.7%) – these included oxygen desaturation (5.6%) and vomiting (5.2%).
-There were 69 (1.1% of cases) serious adverse events (SAE).
-Ketamine as single-agent had the lowest SAEs at just 0.4%.
+In addition, 69 (1.1% of cases) serious adverse events (SAE) occurred.
+Ketamine as a single agent had the lowest SAEs at just 0.4%.

-Pre-procedural opioids and laceration repair were associated with increased risk of emesis.
-Bhatt et al noted that prophylactic antiemetics reduce the risk of vomiting by half, but these were not needed in those under 5 years of age due to the low overall risk of emesis.
+Pre-procedural opioids and laceration repair were associated with an increased risk of emesis.
+Bhatt et al. noted that prophylactic antiemetics reduce the risk of vomiting by half, but these were not needed in those under five years of age due to the low overall risk of emesis.

-This endorsed previous data from a large case series by Green et al (2009) which demonstrated low rates of adverse events with ketamine PPS; most notably, noisy breathing (not requiring any intervention other than airway repositioning) occurred in 1%, laryngospasm in 0.3% and of these only 0.02% required intubation.
+This endorsed previous data from a large case series by Green et al. (2009) which demonstrated low rates of adverse events with ketamine PPS; most notably, noisy breathing (not requiring any intervention other than airway repositioning) occurred in 1%, laryngospasm in 0.3% and of this only 0.02% required intubation.

-In 2016, Beach et al published a report based on 140,000 procedural sedation events, noting that aspiration was a rare event.
-Furthermore, they concluded that non-fasted patients were at no greater risk of major complications or aspiration than fasted patients.
+In 2016, Beach et al. published a report based on 140,000 procedural sedation events, noting that aspiration was rare.
+Furthermore, they concluded that non-fasted patients were at no greater risk of significant complications or aspiration than fasted patients.

 This is reflected in RCEM’s 2020 guidance, which states that there is no evidence that complications are reduced if the child has fasted.
-They advised that the fasting state should be considered in relation to the urgency of the procedure, but recent food intake should not be considered as a contraindication to ketamine use.*
+They advised that the fasting state should be considered about the urgency of the procedure, but recent food intake should not be considered as a contraindication to ketamine use.*

 Satisfied that the evidence does not suggest any advantage to fasting children before PPS (who, let’s face it, tend to be less cooperative when hungry anyway), you prepare the room, staff, and equipment for the procedure.